paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...and parse it first through a JSON string decoder, and then through the langFromFlag function...
+...extract the language flag, parse it first through a JSON string decoder, and then through the langFromFlag function...

 ---